kotakasahara/omegagene/docs/source/users-manual/tutorial_cg.rst

 - *--interval-lmb 1* should specifies the value same as the *--print-interval-extended-lambda* in *md.inp.run* file.
 - *--i-vs ttp_vcmd.out*  is the trajectory for the virtual state obtained from the VcMD simulation.
 - *--interval-vs 10* is the interval for virtual state transitions.
 - *-o prob.dat* is the output file describing probabilistic weight in the canonical ensemble for each snapshot.
+This file is a tab-separated acsii file.
+The first column is the step number, the second is the probabilistic weight, the third is lambda, and tha fourth is the virtual state ID.